HighnessAtharva/fastapi-kimo/README.md

 # fastapi-kimo

-Completed Assessment for the Kimo using FastAPI.
+Completed Assessment for Kimo using FastAPI.

 ## Running Tests
 ```py